LaunchSchoolKalisz/LS170/study_guide/security.md

 #### Symmetric Key Encryption

-What is symmetric key encryption>?
+What is symmetric key encryption?
 What are it's advantages and disadvantages?

 - Symmetric key encryption is an encrypted communication system in which both the sender and receiver posses a shared encryption key.
 - The advantages to this are that it facilitates two-way communication.
 Both parties can use the shared key to encode, send, and decode messages to and from the other.
 - This disadvantage is that a symmetric system relies on the fact that no one else has access to the key in order for it to remain secure.
-- This means that it requires a secure way for both paries to exchange keys before symmetric encryption can be established, and this is difficult to do on the web.
-- For this reason, it is used in _conjunction_ with asymmetric key encryption, which facilitates a secure exchange of a shared key
+This means that it requires a secure way for both paries to exchange keys before symmetric encryption can be established, and this is difficult to do on the web.
+For this reason, it is used in _conjunction_ with asymmetric key encryption, which facilitates a secure exchange of a shared key

 #### Asymmetric Key Encryption

 What is asymmetric key encryption?
 What are its advantages and disadvantages?

 - Asymmetric Key Encryption is an encrypted communications system which uses two distinct keys: a public key and a private key.
 - The public key is used to encrypt and send a secure message to the recipient, who holds the private key, which is used to decode the encrypted message.
 - This only facilitates one way communication, in which only the party who holds the private key can receive and decode secure communications.
-- However, because it works only one way, we can se asymmetric key encryption as a means for hosts to exchange symmetric encryption keys during the TLS handshake process.
+However, because it works only one way, we can se asymmetric key encryption as a means for hosts to exchange symmetric encryption keys during the TLS handshake process.
+- Advantage: security, Disadvantage: one way communication

 #### Cipher Suites